Classic Red Velvet cake transformed into donuts / doughnuts with a sweet and slightly tangy cream cheese glaze

 - 2-3 tablespoons heavy cream or more depending on desired consistency

 - Preheat oven to 375 degrees F.

 - Lightly spray donut pan with baking spray.

-- In a large bowl, whisk together the flours, cocoa, sugar, baking powder, baking soda and salt.
+- In a large bowl, whisk together the flour, cocoa, sugar, baking powder, baking soda and salt.

-- In a liquid measuring cup, pour in the buttermilk and whisk in egg, melted coconut oil, Greek yogurt, vanilla extract, distilled vinegar and olive oil.
+- In a liquid measuring cup, pour in the buttermilk and whisk in egg, melted coconut oil, Greek yogurt, vanilla extract and distilled vinegar.